Hanra-s-work/ask_question/README.md

     "ufloat":"whole positive floating number (0.1, 1.2, etc ...)",
     "num":"numeric (numbers from 0 onwards)",
     "alnum":"alphanumeric (only numbers and the alphabet)",
-    "isalpha":"alphabet (from a to z and A to Z)", "char":"alphabet (from a to z and A to Z)", "ascii":"ascii Table",
+    "alpha":"alphabet (from a to z and A to Z)", "char":"alphabet (from a to z and A to Z)", "ascii":"ascii Table",
     "str":"string (any character you can type)",
-    "version":"version (numbers seperated by '.' characters)",
+    "version":"version (numbers separated by '.' characters)",
-    "ver":"version (numbers seperated by '.' characters)",
+    "ver":"version (numbers separated by '.' characters)",
     "bool":"boolean (yes/True/1 or no/False/0 answer type)",
 }
 AQI = aq.AskQuestion(human_type)